-At the time the reimbursement claims were audited and when this IRC was filed, the regulation containing the limitations period read: All incorrect reduction claims shall be filed with the commission no later than three (3) years following the date of the Office of State Controller's final state audit report, letter, remittance advice, or other written notice of adjustment notifying the claimant of a reduction.
-The Controller's Final Audit Report and the cover letter to the Controller's Final Audit Report are both dated May 28, 2010.
-Three years later was Tuesday, May 28, 2013.
-Instead of filing this IRC by the deadline of Tuesday, May 28, 2013, the claimant filed this IRC with the Commission on Tuesday, June 11, 2013 - 14 days late.
+At the time the reimbursement claims were audited and when this IRC was filed, the regulation containing the limitations period read: All incorrect reduction claims shall be filed with the commission no later than three (3) years following the date of the Office of State Controller's final state audit report, letter, remittance advice, or other written notice of adjustment notifying the claimant of a reduction. &lt;sup>19 Former Code of California Regulations, title 2, section 1185(b), effective May 8, 2007, which was re-numbered section 1185(c) as of January 1, 2011, and which was in effect until June 30, 2014.
+The Controller's Final Audit Report and the cover letter forwarding the Controller's Final Audit Report to the claimant are both dated June 30, 2010.
+Three years later was June 30, 2013.
+Since June 30, 2013, was a Sunday, the claimant's deadline to file this IRC moved to Monday, July 1, 2013.
+The controller's Final Audit Report to the claimant are both dated June 30, 2010.
+Three years later was June 30, 2013.
+Instead of filing this IRC by the deadline of Monday, July 1, 2013, the claimant filed this IRC with the Commission on Friday, August 2, 2013 - 32 days late.
 On its face, the IRC was untimely filed.